danm0e/react-training-presentation/slides/3-1-React/0-Intro-React.md

 <!-- .element: data-id="code-animation" -->
 Note: Now consider it's a username if it's logged in (or blank if it's not logged in).
 You can use the truthy comparison to ensure the name matches and display a personalised welcome message.
 ---
+# Exercise
+Make it so it displays a special message in Clickable if the user has clicked it more than 5 times.
+---
 ## Lists & Keys

 Note: Lists are a fundamental part of many user interfaces.
 React provides efficient ways to render lists and a mechanism called keys to optimize the performance of list updates.